-Rodrigo Gallardo, DVM, PhD, ACPV – Dr. Gallardo is responsible for the NDV replication, titration, preparation and use.
-Tear and blood collection technique, procedures, and processing of these samples using ELISA and qRT-PCR techniques.
+Rodrigo Gallardo, DVM, Ph.D., ACPV – Dr. Gallardo is responsible for the NDV replication, titration, preparation, and use.
+Tear and blood collection techniques, procedures, and processing of these samples using ELISA and qRT-PCR techniques.
 Dr. Rodrigo Gallardo is an Assistant Professor in Avian Medicine, University of California, Davis.
 He is a poultry veterinarian with experience in poultry production, feeding, management, medicine, and diseases.
 He has a DVM degree from the University of Chile and a PhD from Auburn University in avian molecular virology.
-He is also board certified from the American College of Poultry Veterinarians (ACPV).
+He is also board certified by the American College of Poultry Veterinarians (ACPV).
 He worked for several years in a layer breeder facility (representing HyLine international) in charge of breeding, laying, feed mill and hatchery.
-He has worked with Newcastle Disease Virus (NDV) closely as an assistant veterinarian in Horizonte and Centrovet diagnostic laboratories (in Chile) using serological and virological methods for detection of viral diseases affecting the Chilean poultry industry including NDV surveillance.
+He has worked with Newcastle Disease Virus (NDV) closely as an assistant veterinarian in Horizonte and Centrovet diagnostic laboratories (in Chile) using serological and virological methods for the detection of viral diseases affecting the Chilean poultry industry including NDV surveillance.
 He has also been involved in manufacturing NDV biological products both live and inactivated.
 Those products were commercialized in the Chilean market with great success.
-In terms of research he has worked characterizing the immune response of ostriches against NDV inactivated vaccines.
-He has worked since he enrolled the PhD program at Auburn University in 2008 in RNA viruses.
+In terms of research, he has worked on characterizing the immune response of ostriches against NDV-inactivated vaccines.
+He has worked since he enrolled in the PhD program at Auburn University in 2008 in RNA viruses.
 He is highly qualified in working with RNA viral poultry pathogens not only using the conventional virological and serological techniques but also using molecular biology.
-He has investigated very virulent infectious Bursal Disease virus immunology and immunosuppression, and its effect over the immune response against endemic Infectious Bronchitis Virus strains in California.
-He is also currently investigating the effect of diatoms as adyuvants for vaccines in commercial poultry.
+He has investigated very virulent infectious Bursal Disease virus immunology and immunosuppression, and its effect on the immune response against endemic Infectious Bronchitis Virus strains in California.
+He is also currently investigating the effect of diatoms as adjuvants for vaccines in commercial poultry.
 His research interests are immunosuppressive and respiratory diseases and their interaction in poultry.

-Nadira Chouicha, PhD, Project Coordinator – Dr. Nadira Chouicha has strong international experience working in infectious disease research in Africa, Europe, and USA.
+Nadira Chouicha, Ph.D., Program Coordinator / Specialist – Dr. Chouicha is the primary point of contact for the coordination of the Genomics to Improve Poultry Innovation Lab.
+She is responsible for overseeing the overall program activities and for the day-to-day operation of the management entity and conducts outreach to communicate research findings and program development.
+Dr. Chouicha is a Specialist at the Department of Animal Science, University of California, Davis, she is originally from Algeria where she studied Microbiology, she has strong international experience working in infectious disease research in Africa, Europe, and USA.
 She received her Ph.D. in parasitology at the Faculty of Medicine, Montpellier I, France.
-She has 15 years of experience working at the School of Veterinary Medicine at University of California, Davis in research programs that deal with infectious disease and genetics.
-Dr. Chouicha has supervised many infectious disease projects relevant to human-animal-environments.
-She has expertise in basic and translational research involving data analysis, optimization of new assays and molecular biology including gene expression.
-While at the UC Davis School of Veterinary Medicine, her interests have been directed to infectious diseases, including strategize, develop and optimize the best diagnose methodologies.
-She investigated the variability in metabolic pathways due to corticosteroids administration in equines.
-Dr. Chouicha has also been actively involved in infectious disease surveillance and prevention to reduce risk factors of zoonotic diseases.
+She has 15 years of experience working at the School of Veterinary Medicine at University of California, Davis in research programs that deal with infectious diseases and genetics.
+She has supervised many infectious disease projects relevant to human-animal-environments.
+She has expertise in basic and translational research involving data analysis, and optimization assays in molecular biology, including gene expression profiles.
+While at the UC Davis School of Veterinary Medicine, her interests have been directed to infectious diseases, including strategizing, developing, and optimizing the best diagnosis methodologies.
+She also investigated the variability in metabolic pathways due to corticosteroids administration in equines.
+Dr. Chouicha has also been actively involved in infectious disease surveillance and prevention to reduce risk factors of zoonotic diseases in California.